storybookjs/react-native/docs/pages/basics/guide-vue/index.md

 configure(loadStories, module);
 ```

-That'll register all your custom components with Vue and load stories in `../stories/index.js`.
+That'll register all your custom components, install all Vue plugins and load stories in `../stories/index.js`.

-All custom components should be registered before calling `configure`.
+All custom components and All Vue plugins should be registered before calling `configure`.

 > This stories folder is just an example, you can load stories from wherever you want to.
 > We think stories are best located close to the source files.